 Erosion on Hunting Island takes away approximately 15 feet of sand every year.
 It is one of the fastest eroding beaches on the east coast.
-And, of course, the offshore winds generated during the bad hurricane season of 2004 eroded the beach alarmingly — 50 feet disasppeared from the south beach area near Cabin Road.
+And, of course, the offshore winds generated during the bad hurricane season of 2004 eroded the beach alarmingly — 50 feet disappeared from the south beach area near Cabin Road.
 The ocean threatened to wash out the road and join with the lagoon.
 Federal funds became available to do emergency nourishment in the area most affected, a project now completed.

 To help combat the overall erosion, particularly in the area of the lighthouse, the South Carolina legislature put $5 million into the State budget.
 With other funds already appropriated, the project to pump sand onto the beach in 2006 was completed and to place strategic groins (jetties) on the beach during the winter of 2006 — 2007 is also done.
 The sand pumping was finished in time for the 2006 turtle season.
-Human visitors to the park will also find the expanded beach much to their liking.
+Human visitors to the park have found the expanded beach much to their liking.

 The fight against erosion is constant and can never be won completely.
 The hope is that this beach nourishment project will preserve the beach for about 20 years.
 At the end of that period, more nourishment will almost surely be necessary.
 It is the only way to save the beach for the future generations of South Carolinians and visitors from all over the country and the world.

 The first, single groin on the north end of Hunting Island beach was built in the 1960s.
 After many storms, much erosion, repeated re-nourishment projects, and extensive study, SCPRT, OCRM, and the US Army Corps of Engineers agreed upon a plan for a groin field to stabilize the latest re-nourishment.
-(See at left for links)

 One way we help the loggerheads, as well as protect the campground and picnic areas, is through the on-going dune building efforts of our Environment volunteers.
 The extensive sand fencing (with turtle gaps) helps trap blown sand in natural deposits that are less compacted than pumped sand.